-We hereby consent to the incorporation by reference in this Amendment No. 6 to the Registration Statement on Form S-1 of our report dated February 24, 2015 relating to the financial statements and financial statement schedule, which appears in NeuroMetrix, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2014.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-1 of our report dated February 25, 2015 relating to the financial statements and financial statement schedule, which appears in NeuroMetrix, Inc's Annual Report on Form 10-K for the year ended December 31, 2014.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.